univention/ucsschool-id-connector/docs/admin.rst

 UCS\@school ID Connector HTTP API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The HTTP-API of the |iIDC| app offers two resources:
+The HTTP-API of the |iIDC| app offers three resources:

 * *queues*: monitoring of queues
 * *school_authorities*: configuration of school authorities